 The "Length of Time to Accomplish" column identifies projects which would take anywhere from a few weeks to more than two years for the town to complete.
-It also identifies projects which are ongoing, meaning that they either already exists and should be maintained or they will need to be continuously monitored in order to be of value to the community.
+It also identifies projects which are ongoing, meaning that they either already exist and should be maintained or they will need to be continuously monitored in order to be of value to the community.

-The "Scale" column refers to the scale of work, whether it is organized and identified at the municipal level (Arrowsic), regional level (MidCoast Council of Governments), or state level (Climate Resilience Planning).
+The "Scale" column refers to the scale of work, whether it is organized and identified at the municipal level (Arrowsic), regional level (Midcoast Council of Governments), or state level (Climate Resilience Planning).

-The "Competence" column is intended to identify which committee(s) have skills/ knowledge about a certain topic and have the expertise to implement an action in their work.
-The implementation plan serves as a bridge connecting the desire to implement climate mitigation and adaptation and the action needed to do so.
+The "Competence" column is intended to identify each committee's skills, knowledge and expertise to implement an action.
+The implementation plan serves as a bridge connecting the desire to implement climate change mitigation and adaptation and the action needed to do so.
 The table is intended to provide a structured framework to guide the allocation of time, energy, resources, and expertise to have the greatest impact on Arrowsic's resilience.
-The implementation should serve as a compass to guide the community into a future that is more resilient and prepared for climate change.
+The implementation should serve as a compass to guide the community to a more resilient future.